risk-first/website/menagerie/Map-And-Territory-Risk.md

 ![Hype Cycle, along with Map & Territory Risk](images/hype-cycle.png)

-Also in this diagram we are showing where the hype originates:
+Also in the diagram above we are showing where the hype originates:

  - The **saturation** of the idea within the audience (a dotted line).
  - The **amount known** about the idea by the audience (a [Learning Curve](Communication-risk#learning-curve-risk), if you will, a dashed line).